-There are usually two steps involved here: first, you click on the button after which you receive a call from the organization providing guidelines on what to say, and second, you are patched-through to the office, where you can speak about the issue.
+There are usually two steps involved here: first, you press the click to call button after which you receive a call from the organization providing guidelines on what to say, and second, you are patched-through to the office, where you can speak about the issue.

 For instance, The Wilderness Society Action Fund uses this feature to connect you to your representative to show your support for the Arctic National Wildlife Refuge.

 - Connect volunteers to supporters